CybercentreCanada/assemblyline4_docs/docs/integration/key_generation.md

 # Generating an API key

+While integrating Assemblyline to another system, you should not save your username and password into another app.
+Instead, you should create an API Key with only the appropriate required for that specific integration.

+Here is how to do this:

 ![Key generation](./images/apikey.gif){: .center }

 - [x] Login to Assemblyline's user interface with the user that will perform API requests